 - Presence of ovaries with cystic structures

-Yes, infertility rate with polycystic ovaries tend to be high, but women with PCOS experience obstacles in getting pregnant and need certain treatments and medications to solve this issue.
+Yes, the infertility rate with polycystic ovaries tend to be high, but women with PCOS experience obstacles in getting pregnant and need specific treatments and medications to solve this issue.

 Polycystic Ovarian Syndrome Infertility Treatment

-PCOS infertility treatment can greatly increase the chances of the woman to get pregnant.
-A notably high proportion of women with polycystic ovarian syndrome will be able to get pregnant after an infertility treatment.
+PCOS infertility treatment can increase the chances of the woman to get pregnant.
+A notably high proportion of women might be able to get pregnant after a Polycystic Ovarian Syndrome Infertility Treatment.

 PCOS Infertility Management

-Even slight reductions in weight can translate into improved fertility.
-Hence, weight management must be considered as a primary approach in improving fertility if you are overweight.
-Even a five to ten percent loss of weight can lead to improved chances of getting pregnant.
-Current international recommendations state healthy weight or modest weight loss prior to pregnancy, which can help prevent pregnancy-related complications.
+Reductions in weight can help in PCOS infertility treatment.
+Hence, weight management must be considered as a primary approach to improve fertility.
+Even a five to ten percent loss of weight can lead to an improvement in the chances of getting pregnant.
+Current international recommendations state that healthy weight or modest weight loss before pregnancy can help prevent pregnancy-related complications.

 Estimate your ovulation time

+Polycystic ovarian syndrome infertility treatment is advisable for women who have an irregular menstrual cycle.
 As PCOS can interrupt regular periods, it’s difficult to estimate the accurate ovulation time.
-An ovulation calculator and an ovulation predictor kit can help you out with this.
+Anovulation calculator and anovulation predictor kit can help you out with this.
 Talk to your doctor to know more.

-If lifestyle and weight loss have been fruitless in improving fertility, your doctor will recommend you medication which can release your eggs and increase your chances of fertility, although temporarily.
+If lifestyle and weight loss have been fruitless in improving fertility, your doctor will recommend a medication that can release your eggs and help you with PCOS infertility treatment, although temporarily.

-Ovulation induction is a strategy to stimulate the ovary to produce and release eggs, by the use of medications.
-Once ovulation is induced, the semen can be introduced by sexual intercourse or by using artificial devices-method called as “artificial insemination”
+Ovulation induction is a strategy to stimulate the ovary to produce eggs by the use of medications.
+Once ovulation is induced, the semen can be introduced by sexual intercourse or by using artificial devices-method called as “artificial insemination.”

-Clomiphene Citrate, Metformin and Gonadotrophins are typically used during Ovulation Induction.
-Each of these has their own side effects and is to be used only under medical advice and supervision.
+Clomiphene Citrate, Metformin, and Gonadotrophins are typically used during Ovulation Induction.
+Each of these has its own side effects and is advised to be used only under medical supervision.

-Talk to your doctor for seeking more information about these medicines.
+Talk to your doctor to seek more information about these medicines.

 Ovarian Drilling for improving fertility in PCOS